ahmadraza76/Telegram-AI-Bot/README.md

 **🎯 USTAAD-AI v2.5.0 | Powered by USTAAD-AI | Developer: Mr @Mrnick66**

-*Experience the future of AI conversation on Telegram*
+*Experience the future of AI conversation on Telegram with Lightning-Fast Groq AI*